npovsic/IEPS-prvi-seminar/README.md

     3. Start the crawler by running the start.py script
         - The script creates a Crawler class and runs it
         - The number of processes are set as an argument for the crawler

+VISUALISATION:

+    When you want to visualize fresh data from the database, you first have to run export.py script.
+It fetches data from the db and exports it to json files which are placed into corresponding directory.

+    There are two visualisations available: links and pages.
+Each visualisation can be displayed running html script in the corresponding subdirectory (visualisation/...).

+    Note that amount of visualized data is limited due to performance and usability reasons.